RTXI/rtxi.github.io/_posts/docs/faqs/2014-12-03-can-i-use-rtai-instead-of-xenomai.md

 RTAI-patched kernel and the COMEDI drivers for you data acquisition card on your own.
 You can find the old code in our git history:

-Once you have the kernel running, go to your RTXI git directory and run:
 {% highlight bash %}
 $ git clone https://github.com/rtxi/rtxi
 $ cd rtxi